Google Ads Bug: Structured Snippets Language Link Issue

 FAQs

-What is the Google Ads Editor bug described in the post?
+What is the Google Ads Editor structured snippets language issue?

-Can you fix the issue using the Google Ads web interface?
+Can the issue happen within the same Google Ads account?

-The post notes that the web interface can temporarily fix the misaligned language settings.
-However, any additional edits in Ads Editor might cause the language to toggle again, so the fix is not permanent.
+The Google Ads web interface can temporarily correct the language setting.
+However, further edits in Google Ads Editor may cause the language settings to toggle again.

-Double-check structured snippet languages after copying or editing in Google Ads Editor.
-This is especially important when working across different accounts or regions to avoid mixed messaging.
+Advertisers should double-check structured snippet languages after copying or editing in Google Ads Editor.
+This is especially important when working across different accounts, regions, or languages.

 Comments